sachin-koti/SalaryPrediction/README.md

 # SalaryPrediction
-Predict salaries for a new set of job postings.
+Building a Machine Learning model based on a set of job postings with salaries and then predicting salaries for a new set of job postings.